-The Company recognized stock-based compensation expense related to options and restricted stock units granted to employees, directors and consultants for the years ended December 31, 2018 and 2017 of approximately \$988,000 and \$1.0 million, respectively, of which approximately \$76,000 and \$120,000 and was recorded in discontinued operations in 2018 and 2017, respectively.
+The Company recognized stock-based compensation expense related to options and restricted stock units granted to employees, directors and consultants for the years ended December 31, 2020 and 2019 of \$1.5 million and \$0.8 million, respectively.
 The compensation expense is allocated on a departmental basis, based on the classification of the option holder.
-No income tax benefits have been recognized in the statements of operations for stock-based compensation arrangements during the year ended December 31, 2018 and December 31, 2017.
+No income tax benefits have been recognized in the statements of operations for stock-based compensation arrangements during the year ended December 31, 2020 and December 31, 2019.

-Stock compensation expense was allocated between departments in continuing operations as follows (in thousands).
+Stock compensation expense was allocated between departments as follows (in thousands).

 Year ended

-December 31, 2018 December 31, 2017
+December 31, 2020 December 31, 2019

-Research and development \$ 205 \$ 93
+Research and development \$ 348 \$ 158

-General and administrative 707 787
+General and administrative 1,152 667

-Total \$ 912 \$ 880
+Total \$ 1,500 \$ 825